Health Benefits of Vitamin C

 - It plays an essential role in the synthesis of carnitine, which helps convert fat to energy.

 - It enhances absorption of heme iron, which is an important element of hemoglobin.
 Hemoglobin is the part of blood that transports oxygen throughout the body.

-Of course, it is important to recognize that unlike pills and powder forms of vitamin C are not absorbed efficiently; our Liposomal Vitamin C uses liposomal delivery so the vitamin C can enter the bloodstream and increase these benefits exponentially.
+Of course, it is important to recognize that unlike pills and powder forms of vitamin C our Liposomal Vitamin C delivers this critical nutrient into your bloodstream and increase these benefits exponentially.

 If you have not yet included our best-selling Liposomal Vitamin C into your daily nutrient intake, the research above should be plenty to know that our liposomal delivery will enhance the benefits exponentially.